carterjin/Exploring-Ford-GoBike-System-Data/README.md

 https://www.lyft.com/bikes/bay-wheels/system-data

-The data consists of 5618612 entries of bike rental information from July 2017 to Feb 2020, can still updating.
+The data consists of 5,618,612 entries of bike rental information from July 2017 to Feb 2020.
 Each trip includes the following information: trip duration, start and end time, start and end station name and corresponing locations, bike ID and user type (whether a subscriber or a casual customer).

 ## Summary of Findings